CS-Skypper/eks-on-aws/README.md

 We can see the creation of Kubernetes managed cluster (EKS) on AWS using Terraform.
 To enrich and automate the experience I used Helm Charts for deploying Ingress-Nginx as Ingress Controller, Metrics Server, Kube Prometheus Stack and Cluster Autoscaler.
 For the CI part I used Jenkins and for the CD part ArgoCD.
 All around in a GitOps style.

+In order to be cost-effetive, once created and configured the Kubernetes Control Plane (on the managed solution of AWS, EKS), using the Helm Charts and Terraform, I destroyed all the infrastructure previously created on cloud (`terraform destroy`) and moved to a local Kubernetes Cluster using [K3D](https://k3d.io/v5.4.1/) or [KIND](https://kind.sigs.k8s.io/) (out of fun and the sake of experimenting).

 ---

 # Project goals